-Duration: School tour and workshop: 2 hours (based on a group of 30 students)
+Duration: A school workshop lasts for two hours (based on a group of 30 students).

-The group is divided into smaller groups as they tour through the exhibition with a guide who is blind.
-An accompanying adult supervisor is an optional requirement for each student group.
-Please note: all students will be required to be supervised by teaching staff provided by the school at all time.
+Capacity: Workshops can accommodate a class or group of up to 30 students at a time.
+The group is divided into smaller groups as they tour through the experience.
+Tours are conducted by a skilled guide with low vision or blindness; an accompanying adult or supervisor is an optional requirement.
+Please note: all students will require supervision by teaching staff, provided by the school, at all times.

 If you have two classes, please note that you will need to stagger the groups into two sessions.
-There are plenty of other student friendly education and entertainment options in Harbour Town Melbourne to give your students a full day experience, including Artvo, Melbourne Star, and O’Brien Group Arena.
+There are plenty of other student friendly education and entertainment options in Harbour Town Melbourne to provide your students with a full days’ experience, including Artvo, the Melbourne Star, and O’Brien Group Arena.

 Accessibility requirements: The Dialogue in the Dark premises are wheelchair accessible.
 There are, however, some specific requirements for wheelchair accessibility throughout the tour to ensure each person’s comfort and safety.
 For further information and enquiries, please contact email@example.com